 In 2009, The Killers released 'Live from the Royal Albert Hall', a live album.

-In 2009, The Killers settled the lawsuit with their former manager, Braden Merrick.
+In 2009, The Killers settled the lawsuit with their former manager, Braden Merrick, after a dispute that began in 2006.

 In 2009, The Killers won an NME Award for "Best International Band".

-In January 2010, The Killers announced that they would take a short break after being on the road for the better part of six years.
+In January 2010, The Killers announced that they would take a short break after being on the road for six years, during which band members devoted themselves to solo projects.

-In late February 2010, Brandon Flowers' mother died from brain cancer, resulting in the cancellation of dates in Asia and some in Australia.
-The Day & Age tour finally came to a close in Melbourne on February 21 when the Killers were the headline act of the Good Vibrations Festival.
+In late February 2010, Brandon Flowers' mother died from brain cancer, which led to the cancellation of tour dates in Asia and some in Australia, while the Day & Age tour concluded in Melbourne.

-On July 4, 2010, The Killers played on the White House South Lawn for the second annual "Salute to the Military" United Service Organizations concert as part of Independence Day celebrations, invited by U.S. President Barack Obama.
+On July 4, 2010, The Killers played on the White House South Lawn for the second annual "Salute to the Military" United Service Organizations concert as part of Independence Day celebrations.
+The band played "Human", "Somebody Told Me", "Mr. Brightside", "A Dustland Fairytale", "God Bless America/Read My Mind" and "When You Were Young".

-On July 8, 2010, Flowers, Keuning, and Stoermer played at a campaign rally in Nevada for Barack Obama and Harry Reid.
-They performed an acoustic version of "Read My Mind" and "Home Means Nevada".
+On July 8, 2010, Brandon Flowers, Dave Keuning, and Mark Stoermer of The Killers played at a campaign rally in Nevada for Barack Obama and Harry Reid.
+They performed an acoustic version of "Read My Mind" and a folksy rendition of the state song, "Home Means Nevada".

 In February 2011, Brandon Flowers had a private lunch with Mitt Romney during Romney's visit to the Republican Party convention in Nevada.

-On April 2, 2011, The Killers returned to the stage to headline the new International Lollapalooza Festival in Santiago, Chile.
+On April 2, 2011, The Killers returned to the stage headlining the new International Lollapalooza Festival in Santiago, Chile.

 On April 30, 2011, The Killers performed at the season closing Top of the Mountain concert in Ischgl, Austria.